Jamoverjelly/hackernews-node/README.md

 Next a database layer will be added allowing us to actually store and persist the data.
 The database layer is powered by [Prisma](https://www.prisma.io/) and will be connected to our GraphQL server via the [Prisma client](https://www.prisma.io/docs/prisma-client).

-Once we have the database connected, our tasks then turn to added more advanced features to our API:
+Once we have the database connected, our tasks then turn to adding more advanced features to our API:

-1. Implementing signup / login functionality enabling users to authenticate against the API.
+1. Implementing signup / login functionality which will enable users to authenticate against the API.

    - This part will also provide automated validation and checking access privileges of our users for certain API operations.

 2. Enabling realtime functionality to the API using GraphQL subscriptions.